Pre-Sessional English Language 11 weeks (PS11)

-The deposit or fees for the Pre-Sessional English Language 11 weeks (PS11) course, paid to the University, can be refunded if a request is made via email to email@example.com at least four weeks before the start of the course.
+The deposit or fees for the Pre-Sessional English Language 21 weeks (PS21) course, paid to the University, can only be refunded for one of the following reasons:

-- The University is unable to offer the place.
+- The University is unable to offer the Pre-sessional course.

 - The University cannot fulfil its offer of a place for the Pre-sessional course.

 This online prospectus has been prepared and published in advance of the commencement of the course.
 The University of Surrey has used its reasonable efforts to ensure that the information is accurate at the time of publishing, but changes (for example to course content or additional costs) may occur given the interval between publishing and commencement of the course.
 It is therefore very important to check this website for any updates before you apply for a course with us.
 Read more.